To run this in Google Colab, uncomment the following line

 # predict mean and variance

-latent_dist = opt_posterior.predict(xs_test, train_data=data)
+latent_dist = posterior.predict(xs_test, train_data=data)

-posterior_mean = jnp.reshape(latent_dist.mean(), ys_test.shape)
+posterior_mean = jnp.reshape(latent_dist.mean, ys_test.shape)

 posterior_std = jnp.reshape(latent_dist.stddev(), ys_test.shape)